techiepenman/Evaluate-a-news-article-with-NLP/README.md

 ## Run
 The app can be executed from the command line.
 Depends on what environment you like to run the app, the command would be as such:
-- For development mode:-
+- For development mode:
 `npm run build-dev`
-- For production mode:-
+- For production mode:
 `npm run build-prod`
-- Then run the server:-
+- Then run the server:
  `npm start`
 Open the browser and the app is running on port 8081